View Document Text

 services involve preparing a formal financial plan or rendering a specific financial consultation based on the Client’s

 financial goals and objectives.
-This planning or consulting may encompass one or more areas of need, including but
+This planning or consulting may encompass one or more areas of need, including

-other areas of a Client’s financial situation.
+and other areas of a Client’s financial situation.

 A financial plan developed for, or financial consultation rendered to the Client will usually include general

 recommendations for a course of activity or specific actions to be taken by the Client.
-For example, recommendations
+For example,

-provided promptly.
+documents requested are provided promptly.

 Financial planning and consulting recommendations pose a conflict between the interests of the Advisor and the